lucidrains/reformer-pytorch/README.md

     max_seq_len = 1024,
     num_tokens= 20000,
     heads = 8,
+    lsh_dropout = 0.1,
     causal = True,        # auto-regressive or not bucket_size = 64,     # average size of qk per bucket, 64 was recommended in paper
     n_hashes = 8,         # should keep at 8 per paper
     ff_chunks = 200,      # number of chunks for feedforward layer
-    weight_tie = False   # tie parameters of each layer for no memory per additional depth )
+    weight_tie = False    # tie parameters of each layer for no memory per additional depth twin_attention = True # parallel net for reversibility is also LSH attention, not feedforward w/ gelu )

 x = torch.randint(0, 20000, (1, 1024)).long()